josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌱_Prosocial_Roots/🍉_Palestine_As_Rhizome/🏛️_Home_Institutions/🏛️_parliament_and_government.md

 Do not treat access, lobbying, donations, hospitality, or relationships as proof of improper influence without evidence.

+Do not attribute government policy to Jewish people collectively.

+Do not collapse:

+- Jewish citizens;
+- Jewish organisations;
+- Israeli citizens;
+- the Israeli government;
+- Zionist movements;
+- foreign-policy institutions;
+- intelligence relationships;
+- procurement;
+- lobbying;
+- and commercial interests

+into one category.

 Do not imply that all political disagreement was suppressed.

 Do not describe every suspension, deselection, resignation, dismissal, or disciplinary action as a purge.